Skip to content

 Despite its cross-functionality, Phone.com pales in comparison to many of its contemporaries.
 There’s no access to call analytics (except for on the highest plan).
 Call recording also costs an extra $8 per user per month.
 If you’re on the basic plan, you’ll be stuck with just one phone number per account — if you need a toll-free number alongside another line, you’ll need to upgrade.

-Factor in you only get 500 pooled call minutes and 1,000 pooled text segments with Phone.com’s Basic plan.
+Factor in that you only get 500 pooled call minutes and no access to text messaging with Phone.com’s Basic plan.
 Plus, bulk business SMS isn’t available at the Basic level.

 Key features of Phone.com